ares333/php-curl/README.md

 ## Features
 1. Extremely low cpu and memory usage and very high performance(More than 3000 html requests finished in some cases and download speed can reach 1000Mbps in servers with a 1Gbps network interface).
-2. All curl options exposed directly,so high universality and high expansibility is possible.At the same time has high usability(Only has 2 public methods).
+2. All curl options exposed directly,so high universality and high extensibility is possible.At the same time has high usability(Only has 2 public methods).
 3. Support process disruption and resume from last running state.
 4. Support dynamic tasks.
 5. Support transparent file cache.
-6. Support retry faild tasks automaticlly.
+6. Support retry failed tasks automatically.
 7. Support global config,task config,callback config with same config format with priority from high to low.
-8. All configs can be changed on the fly and take effact immediately.
+8. All configs can be changed on the fly and take effect immediately.

 ## Work Flow
 Curl::add() add tasks to task pool.Curl::start() start the event loop and blocked.Events(onSuccess,onFail,onInfo,onTask...) will be triggered and corresponding callbacks will be called on the fly.The loop finished when all tasks in the task poll finished.